thomaskoppelaar/interpreter-from-scratch/docs/4-conditionals.md

 | y         | Deletes the entire stack.                                                                                          |
 | z         | Exits the program.                                                                                                 |

-## Assignment 1: Nth item on the stack.
+## Assignment 1: Nth item on the stack

 0. take a look at the `o` and the `s` operator.
 1. Implement them.